- 7–9 jun 2019, Main Stage.

 - Ingeborg Zackariassen

 The Göteborg Opera Dance Festival

 7–9 June 2019

-The spring season will be rounded off with a Dance Festival including Roy Assaf’s Sacre, Jo Strømgren’s Ministeriet för olösta känslor with GöteborgsOperans Danskompani, a guest performance of Grand finale with the Hofesh Shechter Company, a concert with Ólafur Arnalds, workshops, seminars and discussions.
-Celebrate the art of dance with us!
+We round off the spring season with a dance festival including Roy Assaf’s Sacre (2 x Rite of spring), Jo Strømgren’s The Ministry for Unresolved Feelings with GöteborgsOperans Danskompani, a guest performance of Grand finale with the Hofesh Shechter Company, a concert with Ólafur Arnalds, workshops, seminars and discussions.
+Come celebrate the art of dance with us!